remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_lab_creation.md

 ![Screenshot](/images/Teacher/first-lab/Teacher_lab_start.png)

-You can start a container by using the green arrow on the right side of the list.
+You can start a container by using the green arrow :material-play: on the right side of the list.

 1. First, start the Service container
 2. Next, the Ubuntu container.